culibraries/folio/README.md

 # FOLIO at CU

-Project management and source code for FOLIO at University of Colorado Boulder University Libraries.
+Project management, documentation, and mono-repo for FOLIO at University of Colorado Boulder University Libraries.

 ## FOLIO deployment steps
 1. Optionally create a new Pulumi stack for the new deployment if needed.
 Potentially set new config variables in pulumi for the stack.